slerman12/UnifiedML2old/README.md

 [comment]: <> (Files are succinct, intuitive, and try to be self-explanatory.)

-## :pensive: Desideratum, Pedagogy, and Research
+## :mortar_board: Pedagogy and Research

-All files are designed to be useful for educational purposes in their simplicity and structure, and research advancements/prototyping thanks to their transparency and minimalism.
+All files are designed to be useful for educational purposes in their simplicity and structure, and research/prototyping.

 ## Note